 How much chemotherapy you need depends on the type of cancer you have, how far it has spread, and other health factors.

-You and your doctor must consider many factors when deciding on oral versus traditional chemotherapy.
-This is how they compare on some key points:
+You and a doctor must consider many factors when deciding on oral versus traditional chemotherapy.
+This is how they compare with each other on some key points:

 |Oral chemotherapy||Traditional chemotherapy|